NSHipster/articles/2013-01-14-__attribute__.md

 void f(void) __attribute__((availability(macosx,introduced=10.4,deprecated=10.6,obsoleted=10.7)));
 ~~~

-> The `availability` attribute states that `f` was introduced in Mac OS X 10.4, deprecated in Mac OS X 10.6, and obsoleted in Mac OS X 10.7.
+> The `availability` attribute states that `f` was introduced in OS X Tiger, deprecated in OS X Snow Leopard, and obsoleted in OS X Lion.

-> This information is used by Clang to determine when it is safe to use `f`: for example, if Clang is instructed to compile code for Mac OS X 10.5, a call to f() succeeds.
-If Clang is instructed to compile code for Mac OS X 10.6, the call succeeds but Clang emits a warning specifying that the function is deprecated.
-Finally, if Clang is instructed to compile code for Mac OS X 10.7, the call fails because `f()` is no longer available.
+> This information is used by Clang to determine when it is safe to use `f`: for example, if Clang is instructed to compile code for OS X Leopard, a call to f() succeeds.
+If Clang is instructed to compile code for OS X Snow Leopard, the call succeeds but Clang emits a warning specifying that the function is deprecated.
+Finally, if Clang is instructed to compile code for OS X Lion, the call fails because `f()` is no longer available.

 > The `availability` attribute is a comma-separated list starting with the platform name and then including clauses specifying important milestones in the declaration's lifetime (in any order) along with additional information.